Up One Level

 Formerly USS YMS-327 and USS Ruff AMS-54

-For a history of the USS Ruff, see the Ruff excerpt from the
+For a narrative of Ruff's service see the Ruff excerpt from

 Click on images to see larger versions and other details.